 “About you, yes.
 Do you like it?”

 “I love it, Adam, and I love you.
-Thank you so much— for everything,” she whispered tearfully and raised her mouth to mine.
-I kissed her soft, deep-red lips, something I'd wanted to do the minute she’d entered the room.
-I reined myself in with the reminder that we had somewhere important to be.
+Thank you so much— for everything,” she whispered tearfully.
+I kissed her luscious deep-red lips, something I'd wanted to do the minute she’d entered the room.
+I drew back reluctantly with the reminder that we had somewhere important to be.

 “I thought it would match what you’re wearing,” I said, and she gave me a dazzling smile, left the room, and returned moments later.
-She angled her neck, showing me the comb, tucked just behind her left ear.
-I felt rather pleased with myself for deciding to present it to her then because it did look lovely.
+She angled her neck, showing me the comb tucked just behind her left ear.
+I felt rather pleased with myself for deciding to present it to her then because it looked truly lovely.

 “It’s beautiful and looks just as I imagined it would.
 Thank you, M’fhíorghrá,” she said when I exclaimed how perfect she looked.

-I enjoyed the ballet but admit to spending a lot of time watching my wife’s expression.
+I enjoyed the ballet but admit to spending a good deal of time watching my wife’s expression.
 Her eyes remained glued to the stage, her hand gripping mine tightly throughout.
 I hoped she was enjoying the performance and not reliving painful memories or entertaining thoughts of what could have been.

-“Luke,” she said, almost whispered, and my heart plummeted at the pain in her voice.
+“Luke,” she almost whispered, and my heart plummeted at her pained voice.

-“It is you,” he answered, his face breaking into a wide smile—too wide in my view.
+“It is you,” he answered, his face breaking into a smile—too wide in my view.
 “I’d know you anywhere,” he added, his eyes wandering over her almost hungrily.
-Knowing what he’d been to her, I wanted to snatch my wife away, and then return to make sure he’d never look at her that way again.
+Knowing what he’d been to her, I wanted to snatch my wife away and then return to make sure he’d never look at her that way again.
 I reminded myself that Angelique loves me, that I’d once been grateful that her first time had been with someone who cared for her.
-But that was then, when he’d been far away, not staring at my wife in overly familiarly.
-While my internal battle raged, Angelique grasped my hand tightly, tugging me forward.
+But that was then, when he’d been far away and not staring at my wife overly familiarly.
+While my internal battle raged, Angelique grasped my hand tightly and tugged me forward.

 “It’s lovely to see you, Luke.
 I’d like you to meet my husband, Adam,” she said.
-The depth of feeling in her eyes calmed me.
-A profound sense of gratitude and wonder that I managed to win her heart replaced jealous anger.
-His eyes dimmed, but he recovered quickly and graciously extended his hand.
-We shook and chatted for a few minutes, during which time, Angelique explained that we were on our honeymoon.
-He was politely, if stiltedly, congratulating us when a petite blonde woman joined us.
+The love in her eyes calmed me.
+A profound sense of gratitude and wonder that I'd won her heart replaced jealous anger.
+Luke's eyes dimmed, but he recovered quickly and graciously extended his hand.
+We shook and chatted for a few minutes, during which Angelique explained that we were on our honeymoon.
+He was politely, if somewhat stiltedly, congratulating us when a petite blonde woman joined us.
 He introduced her as Danielle, his fiancée.
-They had, apparently, been engaged for three years and also happened to be dance partners.
-Why, I wondered, hadn't they married?
+They had, apparently, been engaged for three years and were also dance partners.
+I couldn't help wondering why they aren't already married.

-An announcement, requesting patrons to resume their seats, interrupted, and Luke hastily suggested that we four go somewhere after.
-“I’d like to catch up on your life,” he said to Angelique with what I felt was a hint of pleading.
+An announcement asking patrons to resume their seats interrupted, and Luke hastily suggested that we four go somewhere after.
+“I’d like to catch up on your life,” he told Angelique with what I felt was a hint of pleading.
 She looked conflicted and bit her bottom lip as she gazed up at me.
-I freed the soft flesh.
+I freed the soft flesh with my thumb.
 “Would you like to, A mhuirín?”
 I asked.

 “Would that be okay?” she questioned in return.

 “It’s just that I didn’t return any of his calls after leaving Leipzig.
-It was unforgivable, and I feel I should do this,” she explained apologetically.
+It was unforgivable, and I feel I should do this,” she apologized.

 “Whatever you need,” I repeated and kissed her temple just as the music started.
 She smiled hesitantly, and I realized, then, that she worried about my feelings.
 I resolved to cast aside my unwarranted jealousy.
-Angelique deserved an opportunity for closure with this man who, I could tell, had loved her; who may, quite possibly, still have feelings for her.
-Angelique’s confessed that she didn't love Luke, but she did care for him.
-If things had turned out differently, she might well have fallen in love with him—still be with him.
-‘You’re the winner here, Thorne," I told myself.
+Angelique deserved an opportunity for closure with this man who, I could tell, had loved her, who may, quite possibly, still have feelings for her.
+Angelique’s confessed that she hadn't loved Luke but that she had cared for him.
+If things had turned out differently, she might well have fallen in love with him; still be with him.
+'You’re the winner here, Thorne,' I told myself.

-We walked the short distance to a little restaurant where Luke and Danielle, we learned, frequented often.
-They, like us, had already eaten, so we settled for dessert and coffee; in Angelique’s case, tea.
-She was delighted to discover petits fours on the menu and chose from the glacé selection—the iced and decorated kind I know reminds her of our picnics.
-Luke asked about her recovery, and she factually related her prognoses and treatment.
-She sang Samuel’s praises, crediting him for her ability to walk normally and to dance again.
-"Not professionally," she clarified.
+We walked the short distance to a little restaurant that Luke and Danielle, we learned, frequented often.
+They, like us, had already eaten, so we settled for dessert and coffee and, in Angelique’s case, tea.
+She was delighted to see petits fours on the menu and chose from the glacé selection—the iced and decorated kind I know reminds her of our picnics.
+Luke asked about her recovery, and Angelique factually related her prognoses and treatment.
+She praised Samuel, crediting him for her ability to walk normally and dance again.
+"Not professionally,though," she clarified.

-Luke's relief was obvious, but I read pain and regret in his eyes when he said how happy he was and thanked Angelique for those details.
-Neither he nor she mentioned her lost career or theirs as dance partners.
-I answered his questions about my occupation and where we live, and we asked and then listened as he and Danielle spoke about their careers as members of a smaller, successful French ballet company.
+Luke was noticeably relieved, but I read pain and regret in his eyes when he said how happy he was.
+Neither he nor Angelique mentioned her lost career or their time as dance partners.
+I answered his questions about my occupation and where we live.
+We asked and then listened as he and Danielle spoke about their careers as members of a minor, successful French ballet company.
 He told Angelique he still had ambitions to dance in New York, and she said she was sure he would.

-“You were always a brilliant dancer, Luke,” she said.
+“You were always a brilliant dancer, Luke,” she complimented him.

-“You, however, were magnificent,” he responded sincerely.
-Angelique blushed, and I could tell by his wistful expression that he'd been as enamored by that as I am.
+“You were magnificent,” he responded.
+Angelique blushed, and I could tell by his wistful expression that he'd been as enamored by that habit as I am.

 He was affectionate and attentive toward Danielle, who is lovely and charming, and it was clear to me that he loves her.
 However, I know enough about people to realize that Luke Grantham hadn’t forgotten Angelique, that he might still regret losing her.
-I could tell by way he looked at her; at us.
+I could tell by the way he looked at her and at us.
 He tried but couldn't hide his longing.
 Knowing my good fortune and that it came through tragic events and at his expense helped maintain my magnanimity.
-Under different circumstances, I would probably have enjoyed Luke’s company because he’s a likable man, but I admit to merely tolerating it for Angelique’s sake.
+Under different circumstances, I would probably have enjoyed Luke’s company because he’s charming and likable, but I admit to merely tolerating it for Angelique’s sake.
 Perhaps when it comes to Angelique, I’ll never lose my inner caveman.

-He kissed Angelique's cheek, and I tried not to count the seconds he held his lips to her skin.
+He kissed Angelique's cheek, and I tried not to count the seconds his lips touched her skin.
 The hot, crawling sensation in my flesh stopped when, finally, he pulled back to look into her eyes.
-Relief flooded me when, without any hint of regret, Angelique said it had been good to see him and wished him and Danielle well.
+Relief flooded me when Angelique said it had been good to see him and wished him and Danielle well.
 She didn't mention keeping in touch, and I tried not to let my pleasure show as I said goodbye.